 Just like modern technology, luggage tags are getting smarter.
 At some airports, you can track your bags right from your mobile phone.
 In fact, Delta Airlines was the first to release a baggage-tracking system in 2016, giving their customers the ability to see where their luggage is in real-time.
 The technology is similar to a GPS and emits signals to airline scanners, so they know where your bags are at all times.
 As technology expands, more and more airports may adapt to this method of tracking.

-However, personal luggage tags will still be a necessity.
+However, luggage tags personalized with your contact info or a unique design will still be a necessity.
 Whether it’s a computer glitch, data breach, or city-wide blackout, technology can fail.
 A backup to find your luggage is a great way to be prepared when you’re traveling.

 The Bottom Line